santegoeds/nbx/README.md

 	// Authenticate and request a token with a lifetime of one minute.
 	_ = client.Authenticate(ctx, accountID, keyID, secret, passphrase, nbx.Minute)

-	// Create a market buy order to buy 0.00001 BTC for no more than 10 NOK orderID, _ := client.MarketBuy(ctx, market, 0.00001, 10.0)
+	// Create a market buy order to buy 0.00001 BTC for no more than 10 NOK. orderID, _ := client.MarketBuy(ctx, market, 0.00001, 10.0)

-	// Get the order details
+	// Get the order details.
 	order, _ := client.GetOrder(ctx, orderID)
 	pretty.Println(order)

-	// Create a limit order to sell 0.00001 BTC at a price of 200,000 NOK orderID, _ = client.LimitSell(ctx, market, 200_000.0, 0.00001)
+	// Create a limit order to sell 0.00001 BTC at a price of 200,000 NOK. orderID, _ = client.LimitSell(ctx, market, 200_000.0, 0.00001)

-	// Get all orders for the account orders, _ := client.GetOrders(ctx)
+	// Get all orders for the account. orders, _ := client.Orders(ctx)
 	pretty.Println(orders)

-	// Cancel limit order
+	// Cancel limit order.
 	_ = client.CancelOrder(ctx, orderID)
 }
 ```